WaPoco/Philosophers/README.md

 ### Why this matters

-The philosphers dining problem refers to the classical synchronization problem in an operating system.
-If we have more than one thread or process and shared memory the synchronization problem arises.
-The philosophers dining problem illustrates the issue when mutiple threads or processes access shared resources in memory without coordination.
+The philosphers dining problem refers to the classical synchronization problem in an operating system and illustrates the issue when mutiple threads or processes access shared resources in memory without coordination.

 Without careful design, competing threads can fall into:
 - deadlocks:  All threads wait forever for resources held by others.